AddoHokko/AddoHokko/README.md

 ### Hi there, 👋I'm AddoHokko
-🔭 I’m currently working on          Sparx-Maths-SpeedUp-GUI
+🔭 I’m currently working on creating a multiplayer game server

-🌱 I’m currently learning Custom tkinter to make a nice GUI
+🌱 I’m currently learning how to do low latency networking

-👯 I’m looking to collaborate on Sparx-Maths-SpeedUp-GUI
+👯 I’m looking to collaborate on any python projects

 💬 Ask me about anything pythonic